Are Centauros exotic signals of the QGP?: Centauro species statistics

 The basic question is what is the intensity of Centauro species.
 The well known numbers, cited in many papers (see for example \cite{Shaulov}), are intensities measured by Pamir-Chacaltaya Collaboration and claimed to be of the order of $\sim 10^{-2}-10^{-3}$ m$^{-2}$year$^{-1}$ for Centauros and $\sim 10^{-1}$ m$^{-2}$ year$^{-1}$ for Chirons, at the Chacaltaya altitude.

 However, it should be mentioned that before giving the statistics of Centauro-type events, the precise definition of such objects should be formulated.
 If we use very sharp criteria defining such events their numbers will be not very large.
 Up to now there are reported only two super clean Centauro events, without observed presence of any $\gamma$' s, found in the two-storey Chacaltaya chambers, of the total exposure ST = 3.49$\times 10^{2}$ m$^{2}$yr (for the sensitive solid angle of the emulsion chamber $\Omega$ = 0.7).
 A question of appearance of super clean Centauros have been considered in \cite {Ohsawa}.
-The number of cosmic-ray events at energies corresponding to the observed Centauro events was calculated from the formula:
+The intensity of cosmic-ray events at energies corresponding to the observed Centauro events was calculated from the formula:

-Comparing the calculated intensity of cosmic ray events (with $\Sigma E_{vis} = 100 \sim 3000$ TeV) \cite{Baradzei} with the total number of observed clean Centauros (i.e. Centauro I and Centauro-New) the probability of appearance of such super pure species have been estimated to be $\gt 10^{-3}$ \cite{Ohsawa} (see Table 3.1 ).

-Simulations (based on 13714 events) gave probabilities $1.0 \times 10^{-5}$ and $8.0\times 10^{-4}$ for Centauro I and New Centauro respectively.
+Comparing the calculated expected number of cosmic ray events (with $\Sigma E_{vis} = 100 \sim 3000$ TeV) \cite{Baradzei} with the total number of observed clean Centauros (i.e. Centauro I and Centauro-New) the probability of appearance of such super pure species have been estimated to be $\gt 10^{-3}$ \cite{Ohsawa}.
+Simulations (based on 13714 events) gave probabilities $1.0 \times 10^{-5}$ and $2.0\times 10^{-6}$ for Centauro I and New Centauro respectively.
 The difference between the experimental and simulated probability of observation of such events indicates that Centauro events cannot be produced by a fluctuation in the multiple particle production and/or in collision mean free path.
 Figure \ref{Cent_densities} is the diagram of the $N_{h}$ vs. $Q_{h}$ for the Chacaltaya families (with $\Sigma E_{vis} \ge $ 100 TeV) with the marked contours giving the normalized densities of simulated events.

 Similar events, i.e. characterized by the appearance of a family of showers at the certain apparatus layer, deeply inside the chamber, without accompanied showers in the upper part of the apparatus, have been observed \cite{Gladysz-Thesis} also in the deep lead chamber ``Pamir 74/75''.
 Unfortunately, in this case it was impossible to exclude the trivial explanation that the observed phenomenon is simply a ``usual'' family, reaching the chamber during the time of its assembly.